RLS and AHR

 Accepting Nominations:

-The Advocate of the Year Awards recognize outstanding advocacy leadership demonstrated by individuals, family members and youth/young adults.
-These awards are presented in honor of the legacies of Lisa Mojer-Torres and Joel Hernandez, who stood up for the dignity and rights of all people impacted by substance use disorders.
+The Advocate of the Year award recognizes outstanding advocacy leadership and is presented in honor of the legacies of Lisa Mojer-Torres and Joel Hernandez, who stood up for the dignity and rights of all people impacted by substance use disorders.

 Lisa Mojer-Torres was instrumental in the founding of Faces & Voices of Recovery as the first board chair.
 Her inquiring and challenging mind offered new insights, and, by example, she encouraged us to stand up and speak out on behalf of all pathways to recovery, including the use of medications.
 Her leadership contributed to a significant shift in understanding addiction recovery and the need to end discriminatory policies and practices.